Lewiston/Nez Perce County Airport

 KLWS — Lewiston, ID

-Featured Bite A plate of the original deep-fried bite-size steak in the dimly lit basement of BoJack's Broiler Pit.
+Featured Bite The legendary deep-fried bite-size steak at BoJack's Broiler Pit.

 Editor's Dispatch